 - 1 teaspoon sea salt or Himalayan salt or 3/4 teaspoon table salt

-- If you like to add a little kick to the Avocado Mango Salad Recipe, add ½ teaspoon or more of red pepper flake.
+- If you like to add a little kick to the Avocado Mango Salad Recipe, add ½ teaspoon or more of the red pepper flake.
 Feel free to add additional optional add ins for a complete meal and extra deliciousness

 4. Cover the serving bowl with a plastic food wrap and let the ingredients stand for about 5 minutes before serving to blend flavors.

 After 5 minutes, now it is time to serve this beautiful, colorful, healthy, delicious, sulfur-rich, sweet, juicy and sour Avocado Mango Salad.

 Sulfur Containing Ingredients in the Avocado Mango Salad Recipe

 - Avocados are high in tripeptide, which is formed when three amino acids are bonded together that breaks down to cysteine after digestion.
 Cysteine is a sulfuric amino acid, making avocado a great source of sulfur.